 2. Views and Proposals

-Thailand support Method B, in order to include the relevant part of the Rules of Procedure into RR Appendix 27 and explicit recognition of the aggregation of single channels for wideband digital communications to accommodate the use of wideband HF technologies for the AM(R)S.
+Thailand supports Method B in order to include the relevant part of the Rules of Procedure into RR Appendix 27 and explicit recognition of the aggregation of single channels for wideband digital communications to accommodate the use of wideband HF technologies for the AM(R)S.

 Agenda Item 1.10: